 An ideal solution, within a higher education establishment, would be to create a team of champions with experience from different areas of the organisation.
 A champions network of people who have the passion to educate and influence others.

 With organisations’ focus being on student recruitment primarily, it’s the expectation that the budget follows a similar path, with the majority being ploughed into additional recruitment efforts.
 This means that the web and marketing team may have sufficient budget to drive recruitment, they may not have sufficient budget to deal with accessibility.

 To add to this, the survey asked, “If you received a complaint or demand, did it unlock the budget for web or digital initiatives that would have otherwise been unavailable”.
 27% of respondents from the UK and Ireland responded with Yes.
 This implies that whilst the budget is there for web accessibility, higher education executives are not making it available until an official complaint has been made.

 This is not an acceptable course of action.
 Why only when someone complains about accessibility is it being made a priority with the additional allocation of budgets.
 These budget allocations should have been made prior to any complaints being made.

 Lack of accessibility policy and guidance

 In order to maintain and champion accessibility, it’s essential that content editors are trained in how to create accessible content and documentation and commit to delivering that at a high standard.
-The expectation being that procedures and guidance for publishing on the institution’s web estate are comprehensive.
-Our definition of comprehensive being that editors have a good resource that outlines how content should be created, the accessibility considerations, the accountability, roles and decision-making.
+The expectation is that procedures and guidance for publishing on the institution’s web estate are comprehensive.
+Our definition of comprehensive is that editors have a good resource that outlines how content should be created, the accessibility considerations, the accountability, roles and decision-making.